WiC-TSV: An Evaluation Benchmark for Target Sense Verification of Words in Context: WiC-TSV: The Benchmark

 \subsubsection{Training and Development Set}

-Examples in the training and development set do not focus on a specific domain.
+Instances in the training and development set do not focus on a specific domain.
 As basis served the Word-in-Context (WiC) dataset \cite{pilehvar-camacho-collados-2019-wic}, which contains a target word $w$ and two contexts $c_1$ and $c_2$ for each instance.
-The contexts from WiC for noun instances come from two resources, WordNet (our base resource) and Wiktionary.
-To maintain the desirable characteristics of the WiC dataset (e.g. balanced data, not having repeated contextual sentences across instances), the splits of the original training and development sets were treated separately in the following way: starting from a noun-only sub-sample, for each context, the conceptual meaning of the target word $w$ in context was mapped to the corresponding synset of WordNet, adding a sense identifier.
-The instances then were transformed to provide only one context each, by splitting the examples by context.
-For initial negative examples (i.e. the word $w$ has different meanings in $c_1$ and $c_2$), the sense identifiers were switched.
-To avoid information leakage, only one of the two resulting instances were kept.
-Finally, for each sense, the definition and hypernym/s (both derived from WordNet) were provided as the target word relevant information for disambiguation.
+The contexts from WiC for noun instances come from two resources: WordNet and Wiktionary.
+To maintain the desirable characteristics of the WiC dataset (e.g., balanced data, not having repeated contexts across instances), the splits of the original training and development sets were treated separately in the following way: starting from a noun-only sub-sample, for each context $c_i$, the sense of the target word $w$ was mapped to the corresponding synset of WordNet, adding a sense identifier.
+Each WiC instance was then split into two instances, one for each context.
+For initial negative instances (i.e. $w$ has different intended senses in $c_1$ and $c_2$), the sense identifiers of these two instances were switched.
+To avoid information leakage, only one of the two instances were kept for the WiC-TSV dataset\footnote{If both instances were kept, the label could have been predicted with a high accuracy by counting the appearance of the target sense (even=True, odd=False).}.
+Finally, for each sense, the definition and hypernyms were derived from WordNet using the sense identifiers.\footnote{WordNet sense identifiers are omitted in the final dataset.}